Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Introduction

-However, unlike the typical approach in nonlinar optics, I consider propagation in time rather than along some chosen spatial axis \cite{Kinsler-2010pra-fchhg,Kinsler-2012arxiv-fbrad}.
-The resulting evolution equations for the wave profiles in space no longer give us access to the frequency spectrum \cite{Kinsler-2014arXiv-negfreq}, but instead we have the wavevector spectrum, as well as a causally appropriate time evolution \cite{Kinsler-2011ejp}.
-This requires an alternate approach to the temporal response of the propagation medium, which highlights the existing and somewhat poorly characterised approximations inherent in spatially propagated treatments of dispersion.
+{However, unlike {perhaps the most common approach in nonlinear optics}, I consider propagation in time rather than along some chosen spatial axis \cite{Kinsler-2010pra-fchhg,Kinsler-2012arxiv-fbrad}.
+The most significant distinctions between temporal and spatial propagation approaches are summarized on figs. \ref{fig-reflect-t} and \ref{fig-reflect-z} respectively.
+Notice that the initial conditions (starting states) are completely different, and that only the temporal propagation model is going to provide causal solutions in a straightforward way.
+The temporally propagated evolution equations for the spatial wave profiles do not give us access to the frequency spectrum \cite{Kinsler-2014arXiv-negfreq}, but instead we have the wavevector spectrum, as well as a causally appropriate time evolution \cite{Kinsler-2011ejp}.
+This requires an alternate approach to the temporal response of the propagation medium, which highlights the existing and often somewhat poorly characterised approximations inherent in spatially propagated treatments of dispersion.
+Of course, full finite element and/or FDTD \cite{Yee-1966tap} pulse propagation can also be used, but here my aim is to simplify the time propagated approach in a directional approach in line with common spatially propagated methods.}